arduino/docs-content/content/hardware/08.edu/solution-and-kits/alvik/datasheet/datasheet.md

 ## Device Operation

-### Getting Started - Micropython
+### Getting Started - MicroPython
-Alvik can be programmed with Micropython.
-To do that download and install the Arduino Lab for MycroPython **[1]**.
+Alvik can be programmed with MicroPython.
+To do that download and install the Arduino Lab for MicroPython **[1]**.
 To connect the Alvik robot to your computer, you will need a USB-C® cable.

 ### Getting Started - Arduino IDE
 If you want to program your Alvik robot while offline you need to install the Arduino® Desktop IDE **[2]**.
 To connect the Alvik robot to your computer, you will need a USB-C® cable.